concord-consortium/collaborative-learning/docs/cms.md

 It was configured with the client ID and client secret from the GitHub OAuth app.

+# Architecture
+The CMS has two parts in CLUE.
+One is the CMS itself.
+The other is the document editor that is embedded inside of iframes inside of the CMS.

+## The CMS itself
+This is the code from Decap configured by us to render two custom components.
+This configuration is in `init-cms.ts`.
+This is not the typical configuration of the CMS.
+If you look at the docs, the common pattern is to have a yaml configuration file located in the repository with files being edited.
+And then a static html page loads in decap js from a CDN.
+This decap js then finds the configuration and then lets you start editing the files in the repository.

+This approach was not flexible enough for us, so instead we configure Decap using the code in `init-cms.ts`.
+This file includes an embedded configuration which is dynamically changed depending on the url parameters.
+It also registers 3 custom widgets.
+We are only using 2 of these components: `clue` and `preview-link`.

+These files are built using a build system separate from the main CLUE build system.
+This was done so that dependencies of CLUE and the CMS would not be tied together.
+This is all located in the `/cms/` folder.

+### `preview-link`
+Is a widget that just display a link so authors can easily open CLUE and see the section they are currently editing.
+It has to load the Unit json to figure out where in the unit this current section is located.
+This location is needed to construct the problemOrdinal which is what is needed when launching CLUE.

+### `clue`
+This is an iframe-control.
+It isn't really specific to CLUE.
+The iframe src it shows is:
+`./cms-editor.html?curriculumBranch=${curriculumBranch}`.
+Then it sends the content from the CMS to this iframe using postMessage.
+And it gets the updated content from the iframe by listening to "message" events.
+This approach was used because there were conflicts between the CLUE libraries and the CMS libraries.
+By putting CLUE in an iframe we avoid these problems.

+## The document editor (cms-editor.html)
+This is an additional entry point built by the main CLUE build system.
+It is very similar to the standalone document editor.
+The difference is that it listens for the "message" events sent by the iframe widget above, and sends content changes via postMessage to the iframe widget.

+This document editor is located in `/src/cms/`

+# Building and Deployment

+## Local development
+To work on the CMS locally you'll need to start both CLUE and the CMS:
+- start CLUE by running `npm run start` in the top level folder
+- start the CMS by running `npm run start` in the `/cms` folder

+TODO: Then you'll need to configure the CMS so it can find your the local `cms-editor.html` from the running CLUE.
+This can be done using a parameter to the CMS url.
+Without this parameter it will try to look in `./cms-editor.html` which will not work.

+## Remote build
+In the CI (github actions), the toplevel `npm run build` is used.
+This will build both CLUE and the CMS.
+And then it will copy the files from `/cms/dist` to `/dist/cms`.
+Additional it copyes the file `/cms/dist/admin.html` to `/dist/admin.html`.
+This admin.html file refers to its resources in the cms folder like `cms/admin.js` and `cms/admin.css`.
+This file is called `admin.html` because that was its original name, and now various authors have direct links to it.
+So we don't want to change that name.

+Currently the CMS build environment is not designed to be used with the release system that we use for the main part of CLUE.
+So authors cannot go to `https://collaborative-learning.concord.org/admin.html`.
+Instead most of these authors are using master for their authoring so they go to: `https://collaborative-learning.concord.org/branch/master/admin.html`. **We should fix this so we don't have to worry about breaking authoring when merging to master.**

-# Notes on calls:
+# Notes on CMS page components
+Sometimes the components on the CMS page are reused and sometimes they reconstructed.
+This behavior has not effect on our current components, but it should be kept in mind if creating a custom component.

-After publishing a CMS page, the component on the page is not reconstructed.
+- After publishing a CMS page, the component on the page is not reconstructed instead it is reused.
 The existing component is reused.
-Because we are holding onto the document this works fine.

 - When leaving (using the CMS ui) and coming back to the same page the component is reconstructed.
 - When leaving (using the CMS ui) with unsaved changes, a message is shown, and the control is reconstructed when returning to the page.
 - When leaving with unsaved changes by reloading the page in the browser:
   - A message is shown before reload confirming you want to lose your changes
   - A message is shown when the page is loaded again about an unsaved draft Choosing the draft doesn't always work.
 See the "Known Issues" section of cms.md

 # TODO